 Conventional wisdom suggests there are two ways to compete as a business: price and value.

 We live in an increasingly transparent world.
-Whether it’s clients, employees, or vendors, people expect to know what companies stand for, what they’re passionate about, as well as what they’ll put up with.
-This is, for better or worse, a by product of the Internet age, and if anything, more information about companies will be available (Glassdoor anyone?) in the future.
-That’s why it’s much better to develop your brand’s story by design (personally, and with intent) rather than by default (whatever the Internet conjures up).
+This is, for better or worse, a by-product of the Internet age.
+That’s why it’s much better to develop your brand’s story by design (personally, and with intent) than by default (whatever the Internet conjures up).

-To quote my friend Dan Martell, “Authority isn’t bestowed to the entrepreneur with the best message, but the entrepreneur most willing to express it.”
+To quote our friend Dan Martell, “Authority isn’t bestowed to the entrepreneur with the best message, but the entrepreneur most willing to express it.”

-If you have both an awesome story and the willingness to tell it, then congrats, you’re in better shape than most.
+Luckily, if you have both an awesome story and the willingness to tell it, then you’re in better shape than most.
 Now it’s time to find ways to proactively get your story out there, by your own design.